Live in Concert (EP)

 Live in Concert is a collaborative EP by American rappers Wiz Khalifa and Curren$y.
-The EP was released on April 20, 2013, by Jet Life Recordings and Rostrum Records.
-The EP was originally planned to be released as a free mixtape, but was released to retail due to sample clearance issues.
+The EP was released on April 20, 2013, by Jet Life Recordings and Rostrum Records, and consists of the two rapping over songs from Bobbi Humphrey's Fancy Dancer album.
+The EP was originally planned to be released as a free mixtape in August 2012, but was released to retail as a way to avoid sample clearance issues.